Bhanusaiprakash-Bandaru/AI-Virtual-Mouse-Using-Real-Time-Hand-Gestures/README.md

-# AI Virtual Mouse using Hand Gestures
+# AI Virtual Mouse Using Real-Time Hand Gestures

 An AI-powered virtual mouse system that enables hands-free cursor control and mouse actions using real-time hand gestures captured via a webcam.